-The Failure Criteria feature allows you to set your test's pass / fail criteria for various metrics, such as response times, errors, hits/s, test duration, and so on.
+The Failure Criteria feature allows you to set the pass or fail criteria of your test for various metrics, such as response times, errors, hits per second, test duration, and so on.

 Enable and Define Failure Criteria